-The transmission of infection by poorly cleaned endoscopes, illness especially duodenoscopes has been national news in newspapers such as the Walls Street Journal for several months.
+The transmission of infection by poorly cleaned endoscopes, especially duodenoscopes has been national news in newspapers such as the Wall Street Journal for several months.
 The problem lies in the complexity of these scopes that makes cleaning somewhere between very difficult and impossible even when following the manufacturer’s instructions.

 At least a half-dozen U.S. outbreaks of carbapenem-resistant Escherichia coli (CRE) and related superbugs since 2012 that were linked to contaminated duodenoscopes.
 In the latest outbreak, duodenoscopes spread antibiotic-resistant bacteria to seven patients at a University of California at Los Angeles (UCLA) hospital, contributing to two deaths.
 Both UCLA and the University of Pittsburgh Medical Center (UPMC) have switched to ethylene oxide to sterilize their duodenoscopes instead of the normal high level disinfection methods.